mrknmc/ug4/slip/report.md

  - Display information about measurements in a way useful for the user.
  - Allow users to filter information by specifying a date range.
- - Allow deletion of uploads in case they were malformed.
- - Display where the measurements were taken on a map.
+ - Display on a map where measurements were taken from.
  - Allow user management so that new users can be authorised to upload data.
  - Provide log in and log out actions so that users can authenticate.